balance

 In The Midst Of Chaos

 The message was on my phone when I awoke on a Saturday morning about one and a half months ago.
 My mother was found on the floor in a fetal position, scared, undressed and confused.
 When she couldn’t be helped up, the ambulance was called and she was taken to a local hospital.
 Since then I have spent part of almost every day with her, first at the hospital and now at the rehab center.
 As anyone who has dealt with an aging parent knows, it can be a rollercoaster of highs, lows and in-betweens.
-Simultaneously, I have been spending some time with a friend who has her own health challenges.finding balance
+Simultaneously, I have been spending some time with a friend who has her own health challenges.A modern living room with a white sectional sofa and large windows.

 My challenge, I found was to maintain balance.
 Or at this moment, finding balance.
 You know the balance I so often speak of?
 Now was a chance to put into practice what I teach.
 While I am not new to this, ‘crisis management’ is not my first choice of fun things to do.
 But, I want to live a happy and fun life.